chromiumembedded/java-cef/README.md

 \- Vote for issues in the [JCEF issue tracker](https://bitbucket.org/chromiumembedded/java-cef/issues?status=new&status=open) that are important to you.
 This helps with development prioritization.

 \- Report any bugs that you find or feature requests that are important to you.
 Make sure to first search for existing issues before creating new ones.
 Please use the [JCEF Forum](http://magpcss.org/ceforum/viewforum.php?f=17) and not the issue tracker for usage questions.
-EachJ CEF issue should:
+Each JCEF issue should:

 * Include the JCEF revision, CEF revision or binary distribution version.
 * Include information about your OS and compiler version.